Minimalism in e-Commerce pt 1

 Bored of South Sea – Typesetting to clarify calls to action

-Bored of South Sea does a grew job of using dynamic to to draw attention to it’s calls to action.
+Bored of South Sea does a great job of using dynamic to to draw attention to it’s calls to action.
 When used in conjunction with a minimal amount of type styles (as illustrated here), larger or contrasting type calls attention to itself to clarify calls to action in buttons and banners, and UI.

 IWC – dynamic type for interest